New FRBP Bankruptcy Rule 3002.1 Increases Pressure on Mortgage Servicers

 Mortgage servicers are under pressure to meet every court-mandated deadline with absolute accuracy—or risk severe financial and reputational fallout.
 Under the December 1 updates, you must produce formally audited account data on demand, every time a debtor or trustee files a motion.
 Servicers who rely on spreadsheets and manual workflows will quickly face the risk of missed deadlines, manual errors, and the need to expand headcount just to keep up.

 Non-compliance isn’t theoretical.
-In recent years, one major servicer paid over $85 million in sanctions and settlements for failing to file payment change notices on time—an outcome that could be yours without automated controls and instant reconciliation.
-As inquiry volumes spike, manual processes will buckle under the weight of faster timelines and higher stakes.
+You could end up paying millions in sanctions and settlements for failing to file payment change notices on time.
+That risk increases without automated controls and automated reconciliation.
+As inquiry volume spikes, manual processes will fail under faster timelines and higher stakes.

 Real-time loan status reporting with complete accuracy